4 Tips for Prepping Animals Before a Big Adoption Event

 - With so many animals at a mega event, it's important that each be clearly identified.
 Every animal should have a collar with some kind of unique identifier on it (shelter ID tag, number or nametag).

-- Shrodes suggests event-themed cage cards where you can fill in key information before the event, including things like age, sex and any personality traits that may be helpful to adopters such as housetraining status, energy level, etc.
+- Create event-themed cage cards where you can fill in key information before the event, including things like age, sex and any personality traits that may be helpful to adopters such as housetraining status, energy level, etc.

-No matter what your event plans entail, be sure you build in lots of extra time.
-Simmons warns that "whatever time frame you determine it will take to make all of your animals ready for a mega event, multiply it by two!"
+No matter what your event plans entail, be sure you build in lots of extra time and recruit volunteers to help.

 More Lifesaving Resources

-To learn more about planning a large-scale adoption event, read 5 Tips for Choosing a Big Adoption Event Location and 3 Tips for Funding Big Adoption Events.
+To learn more about planning a large-scale adoption event, read 5 Tips for Choosing a Big Adoption Event Location.

 We have lots more on this subject: